LandonLloyd/Game-Off-2020/CONTRIBUTING.md

 Once you have made the changes you want to see, submit a pull request onto my repository.
 When making the pull request your branch should be on the left with an arrow pointing back onto my original repository.
 My repository <---- Your repository/branch.
 Once you have submitted the Pull Request I will review it and if I like it I will merge it with the original repository!

 ### Thanks again for contributing and helping out!
 I really appreciate it!

+## Create an issue
+This has nothing to do with the stuff above.
+If you would like to request a feature, report a bug, etc. Create an issue.
+You can do this by clicking issues in the top left corner of the screen under the repository name.
+These would also be very helpful and encouraged.
+Thanks!